Radar Odometry Combining Probabilistic Estimation and Unsupervised Feature Learning: Experimental Results

 \subsection{Additional Experiments on the Boreas Dataset}

-In this section, we provide additional experimental results for our radar odometry using 100 km of driving obtained in an urban environment.
+In this section, we provide additional experimental results for our radar odometry using 100 km of driving obtained in an urban environment\footnote{We plan on making our dataset publicly available in the next year.}.
 The dataset was collected using the platform shown in Figure~\ref{fig:buick}, which includes a Velodyne Alpha-Prime (128-beam) lidar, Navtech CIR204-H radar, FLIR Blackfly~S monocular camera, and Applanix POSLV GNSS.
-This Navtech sensor has a range resolution of 0.0596~m and a total range of 200~m, compared to the 0.0432~m resolution and 163~m range of the Navtech sensor used in the Oxford dataset.
+This Navtech sensor has a range resolution of 0.0596~m and a total range of 200~m, compared to the 0.0438~m resolution and 163~m range of the Navtech sensor used in the Oxford dataset.
 We do not require groundtruth position data to train our network, but obtain it for the test sequences in order to calculate KITTI odometry drift metrics.
 Groundtruth positioning is obtained from the post-processed GNSS results and is accurate to within 12~cm.